Let's Go Navy!: Production

-This is the final Bowery Boys film to feature Buddy Gorman; beginning with the next film in the series, Bennie Bartlett rejoined the group.
-It is also the last one produced by Jan Grippo, who left the series after his wife died.
+Let's Go Navy! is the final Bowery Boys film to feature Buddy Gorman; beginning with the next film in the series, Bennie Bartlett rejoined the group.
+It is also the last film produced by Jan Grippo, who left the series after his wife died.

-The movie was written by Leonard Stern under the pseudonym Max Adams.
-After co-writing Ma and Pa Kettle Go to Town with Martin Ragaway, Stern wanted to try his hand at writing a feature on his own.
-When he finally got the assignment for Let's Go Navy! he adopted the pseudonym because he "wasn't particularly proud of doing a Bowery Boy [film]".
+The script was written by Leonard Stern under the pseudonym Max Adams.
+After cowriting Ma and Pa Kettle Go to Town with Martin Ragaway, Stern wanted write a feature on his own.
+He adopted the pseudonym because he "wasn't particularly proud of doing a Bowery Boy [film]".

 Home media

-Warner Archives released the film on made-to-order DVD in the United States as part of "The Bowery Boys, Volume Two" on April 9, 2013.
+Warner Archives released the film on made-to-order DVD in the United States as part of The Bowery Boys, Volume Two on April 9, 2013.